MagnetonBora/cis/docs/report.md

 ![enter image description here](http://snag.gy/c0ikj.jpg)

 1. Oportunistic profile spreading.
-Piggybacking.
 We agregate all the information in transitional nodes.
-2. What parameters influence on reply willingness factor?
+2. What parameters influence reply willingness factor?
 Reply event in our simulation system is a random event.
 The probability of this random event has exponential distribution.
 The probability density function looks as follows $f(x) = \lambda e^{-\lambda x}$.
 In our case parameter $\lambda=\frac{1}{age}$.
 We interpret such assumptions as follows.
-The older person is the less probability he replies.
+Probability of reply grows back proportional to person age.
 Next figure show the probability density of exponential distribution.
 ![enter image description here](http://www.engineeredsoftware.com/nasa/images/expone1.gif)
-3. What parameters influence on forward willingness factor?
+3. What parameters influence forward willingness factor?
 We have the same assumptions and math uder it as it was in section 2.
 4. Reply speed. ***Unknown***.
 5. Request margin.
 The total number of replies is up to the user.
 A user determines how many replies he needs.